How to record a good video for a virtual event

 At Uptown Events – we have been running a large number of virtual events recently which have included pre-recorded content.

 By pre-recording certain speakers, we are limiting the risk for any issues on the day with presenter’s WiFi connections.
 Another advance for pre-recording is to ensure the presenters do not speak for longer than allocated and also any mistakes can be edited out in post production.

 Pre-recording speeches has been particularly useful for our charity and corporate clients as we have been able to add graphics and other content to the speeches in post production and all the content of the speech can be checked to ensure the right message has come across before going live.

 Here is a list of tips for you to ensure your pre-recorded video comes out well:

 Tips for pre-recording a video for a virtual event

-1) iPhone with iPhone holder (iPhone camera to be at level of eyesight) or see if you can get a family member to film the video for you
+1) Good quality phone with a camera – such as an iPhone with iPhone holder (phone camera to be at level of eyesight) or see if you can get a family member to film the video for you

 2) Lamps to brighten the room